Attention Mechanism based Cognition-level Scene Understanding: Experimental Results

-We compare the proposed PAVCR with recent deep learning-based models for VCR.
-Specifically, the following baseline approaches are evaluated:
+We compare our proposed PAVCR model with recent deep learning-based models for VCR.
+Specifically, we evaluate against the following baseline approaches:

-\begin{itemize} \item[-] \textbf{RevisitedVQA~\cite{jabri2016revisiting}:} While the most recently proposed VCR methods have reasoning modules, RevisitedVQA deploys logistic regressions and multi-layer perceptrons (MLP) for reasoning tasks. \item[-] \textbf{BottomUpTopDown~\cite{anderson2018bottom}:} BottomUpTopDown uses weighted feature information over language and image to predict answers and reasons. \item[-] \textbf{MLB~\cite{kim2016hadamard}:} The key operation for MLB is the Hadamard product for attention mechanism, which enables a low-rank bilinear pooling for the task. \item[-] \textbf{MUTAN~\cite{ben2017mutan}:} MUTAN consists of a multimodal fusion module tucker decomposition and a multimodal low-rank bilinear (MLB).
-The MLB is regarded as a reasoning module for inference. \item[-] \textbf{R2C~\cite{zellers2019recognition}:} R2C represents a general baseline for VCR tasks.
-It consists of a fusion module, a contextualization module, and a reasoning module for cognition-level inference.
-It encodes the sequence based on the sequence relationship model LSTM and attention mechanism. \item[-]\textbf{DMVCR~\cite{tang2021cognitive}}: Storing commonsense between sentences using working dynamic memory as dictionary.
-In the inference stage, the dictionary module looks up information from the dictionary as well as updates the information in the dictionary. \item[-]\textbf{CAN~\cite{tang2021interpretable}}: Proposed a parallel co-attention based network to enhance the capability of capturing information from surrounding words. \end{itemize}
+\begin{itemize} \item[-] \textbf{RevisitedVQA~\cite{jabri2016revisiting}:} While the most recent methods proposed for VCR have reasoning modules, RevisitedVQA deploys logistic regressions and multi-layer perceptrons (MLP) for reasoning tasks. \item[-] \textbf{BottomUpTopDown~\cite{anderson2018bottom}:} BottomUpTopDown uses weighted feature information over language and images to predict answers and reasons. \item[-] \textbf{MLB~\cite{kim2016hadamard}:} The key operation for MLB is the Hadamard product for the attention mechanism, which enables a low-rank bilinear pooling for the task. \item[-] \textbf{MUTAN~\cite{ben2017mutan}:} MUTAN consists of a multimodal fusion module tucker decomposition and a multimodal low-rank bilinear (MLB).
+The~MLB is regarded as a reasoning module for inference. \item[-] \textbf{R2C~\cite{zellers2019recognition}:} R2C represents a general baseline for VCR tasks.
+It consists of a fusion module, a~contextualization module, and~a reasoning module for cognition-level inference.
+It encodes the sequence based on the sequence relationship model {LSTM}~\cite{hochreiter1997long} and attention mechanism. \item[-]\textls[-25]{\textbf{DMVCR~\cite{tang2021cognitive}}: In this work, commonsense between sentences is stored using working dynamic memory as a dictionary.
+In~the inference stage, the~dictionary module looks up information from the dictionary as well as updating the information within the dictionary.} \item[-]\textbf{CAN~\cite{tang2021interpretable}}: CAN proposes a parallel co-attention-based network to enhance the capability of capturing information from surrounding words. \end{itemize}